 It is inexplicable how such a high-profile person on suicide watch could commit suicide without help. … Epstein once again cheated his victims out of an opportunity for justice.
 While I’m sure none of them regret his death, all of them regret the information that died with him.
 The one expectation is that Epstein’s death not derail the investigation into others who participated in his criminal activities.
 There are named and unnamed co-conspirators who still need to be brought to justice.

-Roberta Kaplan, who represents one of Epstein’s then-underage victims, said over the weekend that Epstein’s demise was “not only emotionally devastating but a real emotional roller coaster.”
+Roberta Kaplan, who represents one of Epstein’s then-underage victims, said that Epstein’s demise was “not only emotionally devastating but a real emotional roller coaster.”

 The inevitable suspicion and speculation